 Open Journal of Philosophy, 2014.

 Alexander, Larry, "The Most Persuasive Frankfurt Example and What It Shows: Or Why Determinis Is Not the Greatest Threat to Moral Responsibility" (2014).
-Law Faculty Works.
+School of Law: Faculty Scholarship.
 20.